Down payments are important and you have options.

 The best route depends on your situation and personal preference.
 Below are four issues that all home buyers and investors should explore when considering which down payment option is best for them.

-Please consider the information below as an opportunity to explore your many options, only by discussing your personal situation with a qualified team like the one at LifeSource Mortgage will you be able to fully understand which option is right for you.
-By no means is this list and information designed to steer you toward any particular program—instead, the hope is to expose you to some of the options you should consider when purchasing a home or investment property.
+Please consider the information below as an opportunity to explore your many options.
+Discussing your personal situation with a qualified team like the one at LifeSource Mortgage will help determine the best option for you.
+This list and information is not designed to steer you toward any particular program.
+The goal is to expose you to the options you should consider when purchasing a home or investment property.

 Down Payment Options

 All conforming loans will require certain minimum down payments, as will some of the available alternatives with non-conventional (FHA loans) programs that might be available based on your circumstances and specific location.
 To find out more about the many mortgage options available to you, contact LifeSource Mortgage.